sinbad989/sinbad989.github.io/_posts/2017-09-07-fundamentals-of-programming.md

 The different language paradigms developed over the years are developed due to the developer’s different mind-set of what to emphasize, data or functions.

 A. Object-oriented languages are more inclined to think that everything in the universe is an object.

 B. The functional language thinks that everything in the universe can be expressed using function.
 The essence of functional programming is that programs are a combination of expression.
 Expression includes concrete values, variables, and also functions.
 [1]

 C. Imperative paradigm in a nutshell can be expressed as "first do this and next do that".
 [2]
-D.

-[1] Haskell Programming from first Principle
+[1] Haskell Programming from first Principle <br>

 [2] http://people.cs.aau.dk/~normark/prog3-03/html/notes/paradigms_themes-paradigm-overview-section.html